hugomflavio/actel/cran-comments.md

 * Fixed a missing comment sign in an example as part of the restructuring done above.

-* The reviewer made a coment regarding changing options(), working directories or par().
+* The reviewer made a comment regarding changing options(), working directories or par().
 All potentially troublesome instances of this have been fixed in an earlier revision round, so I believe the reviewer was just reminding me to do the same in the examples,